Please also read the King’s High School FAQs

 A student is considered to be living in the Home-zone when the student currently (at those times when the school is open for instruction) has his place of residence at an address within the Home-zone and intends to remain within the zone.
 Click here to see what constitutes Home-zone and Out-of-zone.

 If you live within the Home-zone, you have an absolute right of entry to King’s.
-Please complete the application form and return to the school along with the required documents as outlined in the Enrolment Checklist by Thursday the 15th August.
+Please complete the application form and return to the school along with the required documents as outlined in the Enrolment Checklist by Friday 14th August.

 The Enrolment Officer will check your application and once your Home-zone eligibility is confirmed you will be contacted to arrange a time for you and your son to come to school and meet with the Rector and a senior staff member.
 This meeting is designed for us to get to know a little about your son, his strengths and interests.